El Rio del Tiempo: Synopsis

 The ride began on a quiet river under an evening sky.
 It passed a volcano and continued on to scenes of native inhabitants.
 The ride continued with scenes of swimming, jumping into the ocean and relaxing at a bar.
 It would pass a Mexican shop, where merchants talked directly to the riders and tried to bargain with them.
 The finale was a fireworks filled night sky in modern-day Mexico City, with oversized marionettes dancing in a carousel.

 Closure

 El Rio del Tiempo closed on January 2, 2007 and was updated into a new ride titled Gran Fiesta Tour Starring The Three Caballeros in April 2007.
-The updated ride is based on the characters from the 1944 Disney film The Three Caballeros, including Donald Duck, Jose Carioca and Panchito Pistoles.
-The attraction's new story has Jose and Panchito searching for Donald across Mexico.
+The updated ride is based on the characters from the 1944 Disney film The Three Caballeros, including Donald Duck, José Carioca and Panchito Pistoles.
+The attraction's new story has Panchito and Jose searching for Donald across Mexico.
 It features much of the same settings as El Rio del Tiempo, and is located in the same place.